ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 > ...
 > Privacy and the right to anonymity

-To the surprise of many, Ethereum decided.
+By now, the Hard Fork Debate resembled a no-holds-barred religious crusade rather than a healthy discussion about what was in the best interest of the Ethereum project; but maybe it was never about that to begin with.

 ### Manufactured Consensus

 Looking back today at those old threads on reddit, we can see that much of the community seemed to be against the Hard Fork, but there were clearly strong forces involved that felt they had no choice but to push it forward in order to protect their financial interests.

 Unfortunately it is probably impossible to get to the bottom of what the consensus really was at the time, as the main forums of discussion - reddit and twitter - were totally susceptible to sybil attacks in the form of astroturfing.
 Did the Hard Fork have genuine popular support, or was it just manufactured consensus?
-We will probably never know.
+We will probably never know, but at the very least there was a significant pushback, and it cannot be denied what was going to be foisted on the community was a _controvertial Hard Fork_.

-### The Last Minute Coin Vote
+### The "Debate" Concludes

+By the time the deicion about whether or not to implement a Hard Fork was made, it appeared to be far more than just about a Hard Fork; it had became a tribalistic power game where the both sides were so entrenched in their positions, they were unable to concede.

+As we will reflect upon later, through a game thoery lense, the whole ordeal seemed like a coordination failure, as from the beginning the incentives were aligned such that both sides were driven to "victory or death".
+The forkers downplayed the possible negative outcomes of a Hard Fork, whilst simultaniously making it seem like the only viable option, glossing over the reality of the situation thanks to Robin Hoods's efforts.

+As the split function deadline loomed, consensus was declaired, and Ethereum would implement the unthinkable: a Hard Fork to change the rules of the game and undo the hack via an "irregular state change".

+The forkers had won the debate; or at least, they got their way.
+For now.

+### Neutral Decisions

-Further evidence of foul play surrounding the Hard Fork decision was shown in the way that the default setting for the major Ethereum clients was set.
+During the debate the Ethereum Foundation attempted to maintain stance of neutrality; whatever the outcome, it was a question for the Ethereum _communtiy_ to deicde, not something that came from on high, apparently.
+Despite this, evidence of lack of neutrality from Etheruem Foundation was shown, particularly in the way that the default settings for the Ethereum client, go-ethereum aka geth, was set.

-The problem is that, if the hard fork was an "opt-in" additional option, many users would, if they did not update their configuration when upgrading software, be operating on the "wrong" chain (the unforked chain), which would all but guaruntee the outcome of a chain split.
+One problem with implementing the Hard Fork was that if many users needed to "opt-in" with additional confuguration, many (perhaps most) users and miners would be operating on the "unforked" chain, which would all but guaruntee that a chain split would occur and create problems.
+The solution was to update the default settings of the Ethereum clients to follow the new Hard Fork rules, and require users to "opt-out" of the fork.

+In a veiled attempt to maintain some level of neutrality, the decision of which default to use for geth was made based on the outcome of a "coin vote", which was announced and concluded within 12 hours, giving very little time to coordinate any reponse from anti-forkers, and was heavily skewed by pro-fork whales.
+The important decision of which chain to default was then claimed to be made "by the community".

+Whilst it was clear that some pro-forkers did not want geth or any Etheruem Foundation products to even have the option of running the "unforked" chain, in what appears to be some level of compromise, the infamous `--oppose-dao-fork` flag was added to geth, enabling users to opt-in to the _Code is Law_ chain, and it later became a protest slogan of those supporting Ethereum Classic.

+--- screenshot of mist ---

+To be fair, other teams within Etheruem Foundation were intentionally less biased; Mist, the dapp browser, forced users to make an explicit choice of which version of the chain to run when opening the client, rather than opting them in to the fork by default.

 Ethereum Foundation Involvemenet:
 https://nitter.42l.fr/stephantual/status/743764898316877824

-It should be noted that within Ethereum Foundation there was disagreement about the Hard Fork and it was not a united front, including some members of the original Robin Hood Group.

 ## The DAO Hard Fork

-but as the split function deadline loomed debate within the Ethereum community became increasingly toxic and became increasingly clear that many were leaning towards what many thought would be unthinkable: a Hard Fork to change the rules of the game and "undo" the hack.

 Contrary to popular misconception, the DAO Hard Fork was technically _not_ a "rollback" - there was no "going back" to a previous state - rather, in the words of Vitalik - it was a "surgical irregular state change".
 In many ways, this is actually worse outcome from a _Code is Law_ perspective, as it was the manual intervention of a contract in-flight, overriding the logic of the contract with an arbitrary replacement.

-It appeared to be far more than just about a chain split, it became a tribalistic power game where the hard fork side were so entrenched in their position emotionally they were unable to concede, even though it was not necessary any more.
+So, on block 1,920,000, it happened.
+While the Ethereum website still proudly proclaimed "Build Unstoppable Applications", a hard fork was implemented to stop The Hacker's DAO.
+Pro-forkers had used their influence to reach into the contract layer, override _Code is Law_, rewrite The DAO's contract midflight, and confiscate funds from The Hacker.
+Mission Accomplished!

+--- image of popping corks ---

 ## The Immaculate Conception